Jingtian1989/mypie/README.md

 #	mypie

-pie is a demonstration in book TPDSL, it's a simple dynamically-typed language that smacks of Python.
+Pie is a demonstration in book TPDSL, it's a simple dynamically-typed language that smacks of Python.
 I abandoned using the automation tool antlr, implementing it using the backtrack-LL(k) by hand.